 Flying during Ramadan

 Numerous airlines offer specially curated meals to both break your fast and prepare for suhoor.
-While this is especially true when flying with Middle Eastern or airlines of other Muslim-majority countries, there are also other airlines that have an awareness of Ramadan and how they cater to the basic needs of Muslim travellers.
+While this is especially true when flying with Middle Eastern or airlines of other Muslim-majority countries, there are also other airlines that have an awareness of Ramadan and how they cater to the basic needs of Muslim travelers.

 Some of the most common Ramadan-related courtesies are as follows.

 Announcing suhoor and iftar times

 When the sun goes down, the aircraft’s captain will inform passengers of the iftar time.
 Likewise, the captain will also inform their passengers when the time for suhoor is approaching and provide meals accordingly.
 Some airlines, such as Emirates, even distribute special boxes in all cabin classes on select flights.

 Serving Halal food

-While some Muslim travellers do pre-request their Halal food, it’s often the case that airlines also provide Halal meals for passengers who request them mid-flight.
+While some Muslim travelers do pre-request their Halal food, it’s often the case that airlines also provide Halal meals for passengers who request them mid-flight.
 It’s a common practice for some airlines to prepare additional amounts of Halal food during Ramadan as a common courtesy.